Alert

 If there is no way to resolve the issues and the work placement program is discontinued, confirm:

-• Who discontinued the TOJ/TaP/WA.
+• Who discontinued the work placement program.

 • Why it was discontinued.